DrewHans/coreboot_thinkpad_x220/README.md

 - If you replaced the stock ROM chip, make sure you run truncate on the coreboot.rom file before flashing it (truncate will pad with zeros)
     - example: I desoldered the stock ROM chip (8192 KB (8 MB)) and replaced it with a winbond W25Q128.V (16384 KB (16 MB)) \
     `truncate -s 16777216 coreboot.rom`
+- If you add a custom bootsplash jpg image, make sure you export it with the following settings:
+    - uncheck "Save EXIF data", "Save XMP data", "Save IPTC data", "Save thumbnail", "Save color profile"
+    - in advanced options, uncheck "Progressive"
+    - in advanced options, set "Subsampling" to "4:2:0 (chroma quartered)"
+    - lastly, adjust quality (compression) as needed (max size is the free space available on the flash chip)
 ---

 # Online references: